Mouse-over Mirtha

 Group some small gourds, squash and/or pumpkins - even use them as vases - to give your table that festive touch.
 Mouse-over the pumpkin vase picture above to see more ideas for using pumpkins!

-Mouse over the cookies and milk!
+cookies and milk!

 Speaking of children...if you want to get them out of your hair, and sometimes we do, don’t we?
 I have a suggestion.
 If they know how to play a simple game of checkers – sit them down with an assortment of vanilla and chocolate crème cookies.
-When they capture an opponent’s "man", they get to eat the cookies!
-Have some nice cold milk handy for dunking!

-Mouse-over to see what i hope you get!
+see what you get!

 One great tradition is, of course, making a wish with the wishbone of the turkey.
 Interested parties can each grab a piece of the wishbone – make their wish – and pull!
-The tradition says that who ever gets the larger piece will get their wish!
-Mouse over the wishbone to see my wish for you!

 Games for all ages